The File on Charlie Windsor

 A company director said "We gave the garden to him, and he repaid us with a dinner for our clients".
 The company founder also received an invitation to a Windsor family wedding.

-In general the richest person was placed closest to Charlie at dinner.
-That allowed him to make his request for money.
+In general the richest person was placed closest to Charlie at dinner so that he could more easily make his request for money.
 If there were two guests who had made substantial donations the one who had given more could expect to be elbow to elbow with Charlie.

 Guests could be given a "pledge card" on which to write the amount they would donate.
 Charlie would make a show of looking at each card as it was given to him, thereby putting pressure on others to increase their pledge.